RTEMS/rtems-docs/c-user/message/directives.rst

     The ``count`` parameter was `NULL
     <https://en.cppreference.com/w/c/types/NULL>`_.

+.. rubric:: NOTES:

+The directive does not flush tasks waiting to receive a message from the :term:`wait queue` of the message queue.

 .. rubric:: CONSTRAINTS:

 The following constraints apply to this directive:

+* The directive may be called from within interrupt context.

+* The directive may be called from within device driver initialization context.

 * The directive may be called from within task context.

-* The directive may be called from within interrupt context.
+* The directive will not cause the calling task to be preempted.

-* When the directive operates on a remote object, the directive sends a message to the remote node and waits for a reply.
-This will preempt the calling task.

 ..
 Generated from spec:/rtems/message/if/buffer